cocolabs/pz-liquid-overhaul/README.md

-# Coco Liquid Overhaul 1.1
+# Coco Liquid Overhaul 1.2

 A new mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
-Store drinking water in big water bottle taken from a water dispenser and fill it with fuel or water.
-Take and Place big water bottle on any dispenser to refill them.
+Store liquid in a "Water Jug".
+Take and Place Water Jugs on any dispenser to refill them.

 ## New Feature:
+- Renamed Big Water Bottle to Water Jug.
-- Complete re-design of the Big Water Bottle and Dispensers.
+- Complete re-design of the Water Jug and Dispenser.
-- 3D Models for Big Water Bottles.
+- 3D Water Jug for animations and equipped item.
-- Visible Big Water Bottle during animation.
-- Visible Big Water Bottle while equipped.
 - Dispensers removable/replaceable bottles.
-- New Dispenser appearance.
+- Water/Fue Dispensers become Empty Dispensers when depleted.
 - Pourable Gas Can and fillable with Water.
-- Big Water Bottle can collect rain water slowly.
+- Water Jug can now collect rain water.

 ## Context Menu Addition
-- Submenu for mass item selection.
 - More vanilla looking context menu options.
 - All water and fuel container show the amount of unit of liquid contained.
-- Gas Can may be poured out and poured into other gas container.
-- Gas Can may now contain water.
+- Pourable Gas Can and can now contain water too.

 ## Water Dispenser Bottle
-- Visible 3D model.
 - Weight 30 when full.
 - Capacity of 100 unit of liquid.
 (Changed from 250 to 100 for balance)
 - Can be filled with Water, Tainted Water & Fuel.
 - Can be found in most groceries in fridges and on water dispensers.

 ## Planned:
+- To make initial water amount random in water dispensers.
-- To add gasoline to vehicle from a Big Water Bottle.
+- To add gasoline to vehicle from a "Water Jug with Fuel".
-- To pour alcohol & milk from liquid container to other liquid container such as mug, bottles...
+- To rework fake liquid items such as Milk and Alcohol.

 ## Known Bugs:
-- Default water dispenser appearance before first click.
+- Vanilla dispenser appearance change after the first click only.
-- Drinking from big water bottle animation is broken.
+- Drinking from "Water Jug" animation is broken.

 ## Fixed Bugs:
 - Categories name resetting.